 DNR forms may be known by the following names, depending on your location:

 - DNAR (Do Not Attempt Resuscitation)

 - MOLST (Medical Orders for Life-Sustaining Treatment)

-In addition to a DNR form, the following are important end-of-life and estate planning documents:
+In addition to a DNR form, the following are essential estate and end-of-life planning documents: